gavento/gamegym/README.md

 **The goal of the project** is to provide tools for buildng complex games (e.g. board games, with partial information or simultaneous moves), computation of approximate strateges and creating artificial intelligence for such games, and to be a base for robust value learning experiments.

-*Under active development, looking for users, ideas and contributors!*
+*Under active development, looking for ideas and contributors!*

 ## Overview